 Entrepreneurship is all about an action-oriented person willing to take risk....someone willing to put financial security on the line in the pursuit of business success.
 The level of risk you incur as you grow will be related to the thought given to the undertaking.
 The more thought, the less the risk.
 American financier Bernard Baruch put it this way: "Whatever failures I have known, whatever errors I have committed, whatever follies I have witnessed in private and public life have been the consequence of action without thought."

-If you are operating without a business plan, our free "Start a Business" course has a full session on this important tool.
+If you are operating without a business plan, our free "Starting a Business" course has a full session on this important tool.
 It is completely free including providing business plan templates which can be filled in and downloaded.
-Please visit our business plan session to learn more.
+Please visit the How to Write a Business Plan session in this course for more information or click on The MOBI Business Plan” from the right-side menu of our home page for the free MOBI template.

-So before embarking on growth, or proceeding on already planned growth, it would be prudent to initiate an objective review to either confirm and justify your plan, amend it or even abandon it.
+So before embarking on growth, or proceeding on already planned growth, it would be a good idea to initiate an objective review to either confirm and justify your plan, amend it or even abandon it.
 Components of the review could include:

 - Bring your key managers and advisory board together for candid brainstorming sessions.
 Be willing to objectively and mathematically evaluate plans already in place which are considered to be exempt from criticism or questioning.